galadrimteam/galacrypt/README.md

 }
 ```

-On commit (or when running `yarn galacrypt write`) it will encrypt those file using an AES 256 key, stored in a file `.galacryptkey`
+On commit (or when running `yarn galacrypt encrypt`) it will encrypt those file using an AES 256 key, stored in a file `.galacryptkey`

 :bulb: With this approach, you commit the ouput files but keep the input files gitignored.
 What you see encrypted will be encrypted, what you see in clear text will stay in clear text (and should be gitignored)